Skip to content

 If you're worried about getting drowned out by other businesses at a trade show, you can host your own event to increase brand recognition and build your email list.
 Brainstorm what type of event would align with your brand image and promote it on your advertising channels.
 If it's a hit, you can expect your guests to sign up for marketing emails on the spot.

-We're in the era of Zoom, meaning nearly everyone has experience with virtual meetings and events.
-Virtual workshops and webinars allow people from anywhere in the world to personally interact with your company, increasing the likelihood that they'll trust you and submit their email to learn about future virtual events.
+Not everyone will live close enough to make it to your in-person event, so you can expand your eligible audience by meeting with them online.
+Virtual workshops and webinars allow people from anywhere in the world to personally interact with your company.
+It'll increase the likelihood that they'll trust you and submit their email to learn about future virtual events.
 If you can, invite popular thought leaders within your industry to participate in your webinars to attract more attendees.

 10. Run an online giveaway

 If a friend has ever tagged you in a comment on an Instagram giveaway post, you understand how far-reaching giveaways can be.
 They're a great way to spread awareness of your brand to friends of friends and get people excited to hear more from you.
-Consider making signing up for your newsletter a requirement to enter a giveaway, especially if the prize is too good to resist (like a puppy).
+Consider making signing up for your newsletter a requirement to enter a giveaway, and make the prize too good to resist.

 Who needs money when you could have a new lead's email address?
-A great way to acquire leads is to offer site visitors something of value, like an eBook or a template, in exchange for their email address.
+A great way to acquire leads is to offer site visitors something of value, like a free business guide, an eBook, or a template, in exchange for their email address.
 People are far more likely to trade their contact information than their money for a helpful resource.

 If it makes sense for your industry, you can encourage readers to take a fun quiz and ask that they enter their email to receive their results.
 For example, a company in finance could create a "what kind of spender are you?" quiz, or a cybersecurity software company could offer a "what's your risk of password compromise?" quiz (I already know I'd wince at my results from that one).